Living Well with Psychosis – Community support

 When we consulted charities and CICs about the programme, many told us they spend all their time dealing with urgent issues or managing crises, leaving little capacity to think about future development or to connect with other organisations and learn from them.

-After this first round, there will be a second tranche of funding available in autumn 2026 to support the core costs of organisations for a longer period.
+After this first round, there will be a second round of funding available in autumn 2026 to support the core costs of organisations for a longer period.

 We expect the majority of grant holders in the second round will come from those awarded funding in the first.
 We see these grants as building on each other.
-The first phase will allow organisations to have the space and time to think about and plan for their future, the second phase of grants will provide further stability to be able to deliver that.
+The first round will allow organisations to have the space and time to think about and plan for their future, the second round of grants will provide further stability to be able to deliver that.
+We hope to help funded organisations feel better connected to each other and part of a cohort of organisations with the same goal.
 We expect to fund roughly 20 organisations with an even spread across the four boroughs we work in.

 Maudsley Charity intends this funding to be used to support people affected by psychosis.
 However, we know that often services that support people with severe mental illness including conditions such as schizophrenia and bipolar disorder, appropriately do not ask for or need to know if the users of their services have a specific diagnosis.
 We also recognise some people reject what is inherently a medical term.
 For these reasons, we’ve chosen to use the term “severe enduring mental illness”.
 We know people will use other terms they are comfortable with, and we don’t want our language to exclude anyone.
 To be clear, we do not expect organisations to be able to provide detailed data on the diagnoses of the people they support.